-It’s highly recommended that homebuyers get pre-approved for a home loan before beginning the search for a new home.
+It’s highly recommended that homebuyers in Edmonton get pre-approved for a home loan before beginning the search for a new home.
 There are a handful of reasons for this.

 Determine how much you can afford.
 A mortgage pre-approval letter will tell you how big of a loan you could get approved for, which will be a direct indication of how much you can afford in a new home.
 Having a clear idea of your affordability will help you to focus on properties that fall within your budget.
 It will also help you avoid wasting time looking at homes that are not within your financial reach.

 Be a more attractive buyer to sellers.
 For obvious reasons, sellers want to make sure that the buyers they engage in negotiations with are financially qualified to afford the home purchase.
 It can be extremely frustrating for an offer to be accepted, only to find out that the buyer is unable to secure a mortgage Edmonton.

 While a pre-approval doesn’t guarantee mortgage approval, it certainly is a step in the right direction and helps ensure sellers that you are serious about buying and are financially capable of making a home purchase.

 Move the final mortgage approval along faster.
 The actual final mortgage approval process doesn’t start until after an offer has been accepted.
 Only then will the lender actually move forward with the final stages, as they will need to know what the actual purchase price of the home is before determining how much of a loan you will actually be approved for.

 That said, being pre-approved allows a lot of the work to be done beforehand, giving the lender a head start on getting the mortgage finalized.

 Click here to see if you should spend your entire pre-approval amount when buying a home.